Skip to content

 How do I know if cutting Pinterest will collapse my funnel or save money?

 Upload your GA4 CSV and get causal inference analysis in minutes.
 Measures incremental sales: Revenue with Pinterest - Revenue without Pinterest.
 If Pinterest drives consideration that feeds Meta/Google conversions 7-14 days later, cutting it collapses the funnel.
 If Pinterest steals credit, cutting saves money.
-95% accuracy.
+Confidence-scored results.

 What is the difference between correlation and causality in fashion marketing attribution?